 11 – Janet Reno becomes the first woman to be named US Attorney General.

 11 – North Korea withdraws from the Nuclear Non-Proliferation Treaty after refusing to open their sites for inspection.

-12 – At least 200 people die and 800 are injured after 13 bombs exploded in Bombay.
+12 – At least 250 people die and 1,100 are injured after 15 bombs exploded in Bombay.
 The bombs explode within 75 minutes of each other across several districts of India’s financial capital.

-20 – Three-year-old Johnathan Ball and 12-year-old Tim Parry are killed and at least 50 people are injured in two bomb blasts close to the heart of a busy shopping centre in Warrington, Cheshire.
-The IRA admits carrying out the attacks.
+20 – Three-year-old Johnathan Ball and 12-year-old Tim Parry are killed and 56 people are injured in two IRA bomb blasts close to the heart of a busy shopping centre in Warrington, Cheshire.

 31 -Brandon Lee, son of Bruce Lee, dies while filming horror film The Crow.
 Lee is shot in the abdomen as the prop gun used in his character’s death scene had a live bullet lodged in the chamber.

 03 – The Grand National ends in chaos after a series of events at the start which reduce the world-famous horse race to a shambles.
 30 of the 39 riders fail to realise a false start had been called and set off around the racetrack.
 The Jockey Club is forced to declare the race void.
 Bookmakers are forced to repay around £75 million.

 19 – David Koresh and over 80 members of the Branch Davidian cult die when, after a 51-day standoff, Federal agents attack the cult’s compound in Waco, Texas.
 Many criticise Attorney General Janet Reno for her handling of the whole affair.